EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

 * Link ID(a.k.a 【LinkID】) is a unique ID to identify a connected link between ObjX and ObjY in IOC.
   * BOTH ObjX and ObjY will get a pair of LinkID, such as ObjY connect to ObjX who already call IOC_onlineService, then ObjY's LinkID is get from IOC_connectService, while ObjX's LinkID is get from IOC_acceptClient by SrvID.
   * This means LinkID is a pair of ID, one is ObjX's LinkID, another is ObjY's LinkID, which is a pair of ID to identify a established connection between ObjX and ObjY in IOC.
+  * Each pair of LinkID will have one Usage, which is CMD or EVT or DAT, and one Direction, which is from ObjX to ObjY or from ObjY to ObjX.
+Such as:
+    * ObjX's LinkID is used to postEVT to ObjY, while ObjY's LinkID is used to CbProcEvt_F in IOC's context,
+      * OR ObjY's LinkID is used to postEVT to ObjX, while ObjX's LinkID is used to CbProcEvt_F in IOC's context.
+    * ObjX's LinkID is used to execCMD to ObjY, while ObjY's LinkID is used to CbExecCmd_F in IOC's context,
+      * OR ObjY's LinkID is used to execCMD to ObjX, while ObjX's LinkID is used to CbExecCmd_F in IOC's context.
+    * ObjX's LinkID is used to sendDAT to ObjY, while ObjY's LinkID is used to CbRecvDat_F in IOC's context,
+      * OR ObjY's LinkID is used to sendDAT to ObjX, while ObjX's LinkID is used to CbRecvDat_F in IOC's context.

 ## MSG（CMD or EVT or DAT）